KelvinHere/book-review-app/testing.md

 - A book can be added
 - A book can be deleted
 - A book can be edited
-- Books display on front page
+- Books display on the home page
 * A review can be added
 * A review can be deleted
 * A review can be edited
 * Reviews can be viewed by book
-- Books can be sorted by Title A-Z or Z-A
+- Books can be sorted by Title, ascending or descending
-- Books can be sorted by Author A-Z or Z-A
+- Books can be sorted by Author, ascending or descending
-- Books can be sorted by rating ascending or descending
+- Books can be sorted by rating, ascending or descending

 ### Navigation Testing
-- Every route and button has been checked and it takes you to the right destination.
+- Every route and button has been checked and it takes you to the correct destination.

 ### Incorrect Form Submissions
-For each of the forms in this app an attempt was made to submit an incomplete form each time missing one field out.
+For each of the forms in this app an attempt was made to submit an incomplete  or incorrect form each time missing or using an incorrect type in each field.
 Each time a field was missing the correct error message was displayed to inform the user to complete the field.
+Each time an incorrect type was entered into a field the correct error message was displayed.

 This test was performed on :-
 - Add book